 Any property that isn't adequately maintained can be hazardous to visitors, and a premises liability lawsuit can be filed against owners who are negligent in maintaining the safety of their property.

-If you or someone you love have been injured due to a property owners negligence, contact one of the knowledgeable premises liability lawyers at The Arnold Law Firm today.
-We have helped our clients win millions of dollars in compensation from their premises liability cases, and wed like to do the same for you.
+If you or someone you love have been injured due to a property owners negligence, contact one of the knowledgeable Sacramento premises liability lawyers at The Arnold Law Firm today.
+Our highly trained personal injury attorneys in Sacramento have helped our clients win millions of dollars in compensation from their premises liability cases, and wed like to do the same for you.